alemart/surgescript/docs/reference/array.md

     // elements of the Array: a and b.
     //
     // It should return a number:
-    //   < 0 if a must come BEFORE b
+    //   < 0 if a must come before b
     //   = 0 if a and b are equivalent
-    //   > 0 if a must come AFTER b
+    //   > 0 if a must come after b
     fun call(a, b)
     {
         // sort in descending order